thastik-cen88806/chatbot-framework/README.md

 ## ChatbotDemo

-• simple script to fire request to a mock server, providing example implemmentation
+• sample script to fire request to a mock server, providing example implemmentation

 ## ChatbotMockServer